 - In other royal news, Harry and Meghan’s incredible present for Archie's 2nd birthday has been revealed.

-In a new Channel 5 documentary Elizabeth: Our Queen, Princess Josephine Loewenstein (a close friend of Princess Margaret) said that the Princess once told her,
+In a Channel 5 documentary Elizabeth: Our Queen, Princess Josephine Loewenstein (a close friend of Princess Margaret) said that the Princess once told her,

 “I’ve only seen my sister cry once.
-It was when the press put all the articles about her not getting on with Margaret Thatcher.”
+It was when the press put out all the articles about her not getting on with Margaret Thatcher.”